 Everything we say comes with a little invisible and yet clearly perceptible tag on it that says either "You're OK" or "You're not OK."
 So if you say "It's a beautiful day," your tone of voice will convey either good cheer ("I'm OK, you're OK") or annoyance ("I'm OK, you're not OK").
 For instance if you are frustrated that your friend is still at home when you wanted to go out together to do errands, "It's a beautiful day," though seemingly benign words, may convey, "What the devil is wrong with you, staying home in this weather!"

 Any even slight tone of irritation, complaint, or criticism is likely to evoke defensive responses.
-Brash is abrasive.
 Defensive responses block hearing to prevent the "you're not OK" message from penetrating your database along with the main message.

-If your messages are not going through, check out your voice tones, and with them, your attitude.
-Any hostile voice tones invite others to defend against instead of listening to what you are saying.
+If your messages are not going through, check out your voice tones and attitude.
+Hostile voice tones invite others to defend against instead of listening to what you are saying.

 7. S/he doesn't listen to me because of my quiet or loud voice; because I talk too fast or too slowly; because of the uptick voice at the end of my sentences; because I string together too much data with excessive ands.